vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Example calls

-To request these scopes add the scopes to the initial call to [`POST:​/v2​/agreements`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/draftAgreement)
+To request this scope add the scope to the initial call to [`POST:​/v2​/agreements`](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/draftAgreement)

 Example of request with scope: